 I can read a transcript of a 4-minute talk much more quickly than 4 minutes.
-If I want a quote to comment on, I have to then transcribe it myself.
+If I want a quote to comment on a video, I have to then transcribe it myself.
 I'd rather have had a transcript.

 That being said, I find the contents disappointing.

 Taube talks about the scientific community in this kind of language: "all of which the subtext is they might be idiots" - it's insulting.
 It's a cheap laugh line.